Fill out CDSS forms

 - Administrative Organization

-- The legal and management structure of an applicant or licensee, including the names of officers, directors, and owners with a 10% or greater interest in the facility.
+- The legal management structure of a facility, including the names of officers, directors, and any owners holding a 10% or greater interest in the business.

 - Liability Insurance Disclosure

-- A required notification that informs parents or guardians whether the care provider carries liability insurance for injuries or damages occurring on the premises.
+- A required notification that informs parents or guardians whether the facility maintains insurance coverage for personal injury or property damage.